 The church isn’t level anymore, but with a view like that who cares.
-In the mid-1400’s Architect Rossellino rebuilt the entire city of Pienza for Pope Pius II.
+In the mid-1400’s Architect, Rossellino rebuilt the entire city of Pienza for Pope Pius II.
 The Duomo is one of the main attractions in the village and is worth a visit for the architectural value and the beautiful stained glass windows.

 2. Explore the homes and shops on top of the tufa

 Perched on the top of the tufa we visited a 4th generation Ceramic shop set atop the tufa which is compressed volcanic ash.
 Holes were dug underground between buildings in the soft stone.
 Some say the tunnels were a secret escape route for the pope when he lived there.
-While other say it was a secret tunnel between the pope and his lovers besides his two wives.
+While others say it was a secret tunnel between the pope and his lovers besides his two wives.

 3. Drink a glass of Brunello

 At the fringes of town, you can find several bars with stunning views of the rolling Tuscan hills.
 Grab a glass of the locally produced Brunello and settle into the slower pace of life in Pienza, Italy.